HL7-DaVinci/prior-auth/DockerProdSetupGuideForMacOS.md

 Note: The compose project name is to disambiguate between different set ups on the same machine and can be set to any identifier.
 If you are following both options mentioned in this guide, it is reccomended to change the compose project name for each so that they differ.

 You can see a list of your pre-existing environment variables on your Mac by running `env` in your Terminal.
 To add to `env`:
-1. Set "COMPOSE_PROJECT_NAME" as "PAS_prod" in the .env file in the PAS Repository
+1. Set "COMPOSE_PROJECT_NAME" as "pas_prod" in the .env file in the PAS Repository

     or

 1. `cd ~/`
 2. Open `.bash_profile` and add the following lines at the very bottom:
     ```bash
-    export COMPOSE_PROJECT_NAME=PAS_prod
+    export COMPOSE_PROJECT_NAME=pas_prod
     ```
 3. Save `.bash_profile` and complete the update to `env`:
     ```bash